 Find out if competitor companies allow telecommuting and if other employers in your organization’s geographic region permit the practice.
 You may want to compile articles about the benefits of teleworking.
-Check out the free article downloads at Gil Gordon’s Telecommuting Web site.
 Arm yourself with as much information as possible.

 Also be sure you are a good candidate for telecommuting.
-In your heart of hearts are you convinced that you have the self-discipline to work from home under minimal supervision?
+Do you have the self-discipline to work from home under minimal supervision?
 And perhaps more importantly does your boss perceive you as the kind of self-starter who can perform independently?
 Are you a proven performer?
 Well organized?
 A good time-manager?
 Think about yourself the same way you would if you were looking for a new job; what is your Unique Selling Proposition?
 In what ways are you an asset to your employer and what do you do better than anyone else in your organization?
 If you can effectively communicate your value to your employer you’ll be better able to sell your boss on the idea of letting you telework.
-For a good set of questions to ask yourself to evaluate your candidacy for telecommuting see Telecommute Connecticut’s Could You Telecommute? and Judy Wolf’s Is Telework for You?

 Once you are comfortable that telecommuting is right for you and you are fully informed use the following guidelines and strategies to craft an effective telecommuting proposal: